Embedlynx/modbusBridge/README.md

 ### Configure modbusbridge:
-There are two ways to configure modbusbridge - in the web configuration or in the console.
+There are two ways to configure the modbusbridge - in the web configuration or in the console.

 #### Web configuration:
 Open your device web configuration: